maarten-pennings/303WIFILC01/4-display/readme.md

 I probed the TM1650 pins and the display pins to see which is connected to which.
 The photo in the first section has that indicated with the black ❶❷❸❹ (digits) and the red ⓿❶❷❸❹❺❻❼ (segments).

-We observe that the DIG pins are connected as expected, and also segments CDE but ABFGP are mixed.
+We observe that the DIG pins are connected as expected, and also segments CDE, but segments ABFGP are mixed.

  | to light segment | power pin |
  |:----------------:|:---------:|